The PhDs themselves are aligned with the 4 main themes that NERC announced in their call, namely:

 - Environmental Impact and Regulation - Reducing the environmental impact of oil and gas extraction is a key priority for the Oil and Gas sector.
 Improvements in the scientific understanding and technology used during hydrocarbon resource extraction will result in lower levels of environmental impact and will directly influence UK oil and gas industry regulations.

 The partnership seeks to achieve a balance of submissions of, and recruitment to, PhD projects under each header from each institute where possible.
-The percentage split of recruited projects over the first 3 annual cohorts is Unconventional Hydrocarbons (30%), Mature Basins (27%), Challenging Environments (26%), Environmental Impact & Regulation (17%).
+The percentage split of recruited projects over the four annual cohorts is Unconventional Hydrocarbons (26%), Mature Basins (31%), Challenging Environments (26%), Environmental Impact & Regulation (17%).
 Some projects address two or more research themes.